POM: Prescription only medicine

-Imuran, in combination with corticosteroids and/or other immunosuppressive agents and procedures, is indicated to enhance the survival of organ transplants, such as renal transplants, cardiac transplants, and hepatic transplants, and to reduce the corticosteroid requirement of renal transplant recipients.
+Azathioprine, in combination with corticosteroids and/or other immunosuppressive agents and procedures, is indicated to enhance the survival of organ transplants, such as renal transplants, cardiac transplants, and hepatic transplants.
+It also reduces the corticosteroid requirements of renal transplant recipients.

-Imuran, either alone or more usually in combination with corticosteroids and/or other drugs and procedures, has been used with clinical benefit (which may include reduction of dosage or discontinuation of corticosteroids) in a proportion of patients suffering from the following:
+Azathioprine, either alone or more usually in combination with corticosteroids and/or other medicinal products and procedures, has been used with clinical benefit (which may include reduction of dosage or discontinuation of corticosteroids) in a proportion of patients suffering from the following:

-Imuran Injection should be used ONLY when the oral route is impractical, and should be discontinued as soon as oral therapy is tolerated.
-It must be administered only by the intravenous route.
+Azathioprine injection should be used ONLY when the oral route is impractical, and should be discontinued as soon as oral therapy is tolerated.
+It must be administered only by the IV route.

 Specialist medical literature should be consulted for guidance as to clinical experience in particular conditions.

-Depending on the immunosuppressive regimen employed, a dosage of up to 5 mg/kg bodyweight/day may be given on the first day of therapy, either orally or intravenously.
+Depending on the immunosuppressive regimen employed, a dosage of up to 5mg/kg bodyweight/day may be given orally or intravenously on the first day of therapy.

-Evidence indicates that Imuran therapy should be maintained indefinitely, even if only low doses are necessary, because of the risk of graft rejection.
+Evidence indicates that azathioprine therapy should be maintained indefinitely, even if only low doses are necessary, because of the risk of graft rejection.

 In general, starting dosage is from 1 to 3 mg/kg bodyweight/day, and should be adjusted, within these limits, depending on the clinical response (which may not be evident for weeks or months) and haematological tolerance.

 When therapeutic response is evident, consideration should be given to reducing the maintenance dosage to the lowest level compatible with the maintenance of that response.
-If no improvement occurs in the patient's condition within 3 months, consideration should be given to withdrawing azathioprine.
+If no improvement occurs in the patient's condition within three months, consideration should be given to withdrawing azathioprine.
 However, for patients with IBD, a treatment duration of at least twelve months should be considered and a response to treatment may not be clinically apparent until after three to four months of treatment.